ktorn/completium-landing/docs/dapp-first/first5.md

 Notes:
 * `bestbid` and `bestbidder` variables have been updated
 * `endofbid` has been incremented by 2 minutes
-* transferred amount is 10 tezis
+* transferred amount is 10 tezies